solracnauj92/Hero-s-Tale/README.md

 ### **Acknowledgements**
 - I would like to acknowledge my Code Institute mentor, Can Sücüllü, for his guidance and encouragement on this project.
-- My wife for her huge support throuhgout the project and her colleague Richey.
+- My wife for her huge support throughout the project and her colleague Richey.